 Set up a meeting with the Education Abroad office:

 You must set up your meeting prior to beginning your program proposal.
-To request a meeting time, email Sylvie Burnet-Jones, Director of Global Seminars in the Office of International Education
+To request a meeting time, email Sylvie Burnet-Jones , Director of Global Seminars in the Education Abroad office.

 Download the proposal form: